iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

   workspace) created by dvc and is used to cleanup your workspace when calling `dvc checkout`.

-* `.dvc/updater` - this file is used to remember the last time dvc has checked for available updates.
+* `.dvc/updater` - this file is used store latest available version of dvc, which is used to remind user to upgrade.

 * `.dvc/updater.lock` - a lock file for `.dvc/updater`.